ntaraujo/ntaraujo/README.md

 ### 💬 Ask me about

-Programming paradigms, data structures, the python world, material design and beautiful linuxes
+Programming paradigms, data structures, the python world, material design, and beautiful linuxes

 ### 📫 How to reach me